marypaulin/famc/README.md

 ## Data preparation

 LAAT and CAML are trained on the MIMIC-III dataset.
 Access to the dataset is restricted, visit physionet.org for more information.
-The feature attribution experiments use the preprocessing from LAAT:
+The feature attribution experiments use the preprocessing from LAAT and CAML, respectively.

-Install the MIMIC-III database with PostgreSQL following this instruction.
+For LAAT data, install the MIMIC-III database with PostgreSQL following this instruction.

 Generate the train/valid/test sets using `PSQL_PW='INSERT_PW_HERE' python3 laat/src/util/mimiciii_data_processing.py` (TODO: verify)

+For CAML data, TBD

 ## Models